JChristensen/DS3232RTC/ReadMe.txt

 This library also implements functions to support the additional features of the DS3232.

+Despite its name, this library will also work with the DS3231 RTC, which has the same features of the DS3232 except: (1) Battery-backed SRAM, (2) Battery- backed 32kHz output (BB32kHz bit in Control/Status register 0x0F), and (3) Adjustable temperature sensor sample rate (CRATE1:0 bits in the Control/Status register).

+Whether used with the DS3232 or DS3231, the user is responsible for ensuring reads and writes do not exceed the device's address space (0x00-0x12 for DS3231, 0x00-0xFF for DS3232); no bounds checking is done by this library.

 --------------------------------------------------------------------------------
 To use the library:
-(1) Go to http://github.com/JChristensen/DS3232RTC and click the ZIP button to
+(1) Go to http://github.com/JChristensen/DS3232RTC and click the Download ZIP
-    download the repository as a ZIP file to a convenient location on your PC.
+    button to download the repository as a ZIP file to a convenient location on your PC.
 (2) Uncompress the downloaded file.
 This will result in a folder containing all
     the files for the library, that has a name that includes the branch name, for example "DS3232RTC-master".